jefrailey/advent_of_code_twenty_twenty/log.md

 Start: 15:19
 Stop: 16:25
 Notes: Day 20.
 Part one complete.
 Lots of interruptions.
 Instead of actually constructing the image, I recognized that identifying the corner tiles was a simpler problem and solved that instead.
 Generally, I think this is a good approach, but in this particular case I expect it will hinder me in solving part two.

+26DEC2020
+Start: 08:37
+Stop: 10:27
+Notes: Day 20 part two.
+I've spent most of the time today waffling between representations.
+I added a class to represent an individual tile with methods to handle rotation and flipping.